Battle of Pyongyang (1894): Aftermath

 After the Battle of Pyongyang, command of Japanese First Army was turned over from Marshal Yamagata to General Nozu for reasons of health.
 Nozu's former command of the 5th division was assumed by Lieutenant General Oku Yasukata.
 The Japanese advanced north to the Yalu River without opposition.
 The Chinese had decided (as would the Russians ten years later in the Russo-Japanese War) to abandon northern Korea and defend from the northern bank of the Yalu River.

-The Huai Army of Viceroy Li Hongzhang, representing China's best troops, took heavy losses and were nearly destroyed, which also damaged the viceroy's personal power base.
+The Huai Army of Viceroy Li Hongzhang, representing China's best troops, took heavy losses and was nearly destroyed, which also damaged the viceroy's personal power base.

 Qing Muslim General Zuo Baogui (1837–1894), from Shandong province, died in action in Pyongyang, from Japanese artillery.
 A memorial to him was constructed.
 Before the battle Zuo Baogui performed ablution (Wudu or Ghusl) according to Islamic custom.